MCHSL/extools/README.md

 - Proxy objects: Forward variable reads and writes to C++.
 - Websockets: Send and receive data using the websocket protocol.
 - Lua: Allows writing lua scripts that replace builtin procs.
 Mostly for messing about.
+- Optimizer: Optimizes bytecode and inlines procs into each other to avoid call overhead.

 ## I want to use this!
 Download the DLL and .dm file from [Releases](https://github.com/MCHSL/extools/releases).
 Place the DLL next to your DMB and plop the .dm somewhere where you can easily tick it.
 Afterwards, add `extools_initialize()` to `world/New()` or equivalent.
 To load modules, call `<module>_initialize()`, for example `tffi_initialize()`.
 Module initialization functions must be called after `extools_initialize()`!